HigherOrderCO/Kind/DOCUMENTATION.md

 signaling that Formality is unsure if your program halts.
 If you can't wait, you can use inductive datatypes such as `INat` from Base instead.

+Note: while you can use recursive calls as much as you want, it is wise to treat them as normal variables and use `move` to pass them to branches.
+This can be a major optimization in some cases.

 Polymorphism
 ------------